scottcheng/renren-album-downloader/README.md

 2. Click "Download album".
    * Using in thumb view is strongly recommended.
 Scrolling down to the bottom will take eternity otherwise.

-3. Wait for the page to automatically scroll to the bottom, and the zips to download.
+3. Wait for the page to automatically scroll to the bottom, and the zip to download.
-   * The downloader will generate multiple zips for large albums.
-So if Chrome prompts about downloading multiple files, please click "Allow".
-   * Do *NOT* leave the album page (e.g. click a link on the page) or close the tab until all downloads finish.
+   * Do *NOT* leave the album page (e.g. click a link on the page) or close the tab until the download finish.
 Feel free to switch to other tabs, though.

-4. After all zips are on your disk, go to your default download folder, and extract all the zips to *one* folder (e.g. click "extract here").
-   * Do *not* extract to separate folders, that would make your life much harder.
-   * Do not worry about mixing up zips from different albums.
-Just extract all of them (again, to the same folder), and do not overwrite any existing files.
-Different albums will go to their respective folders.

-5. After extraction, you will find a folder named renren-album-${albumId}, inside of which all the photos are named with its index in the album.
-Also there is an info.txt, where you can find the real album name as well as titles for all the photos (if appropriate).
-You may rename the folder to the album name if you want to.
+4. Inside of the zip, you will find a folder named renren-album-${albumId}, inside of which all the photos are named with its index in the album.
+Also there is an info.txt, where you can find the album name as well as titles for all the photos (if appropriate).

 Known Issues
 ====

-* Does *not* work with Chrome 19.

-* Downloading large files (> 1.3 MB) with data URI will cause Chrome to crash.
-This is why large albums are divided into several zips.
-For the same reason, extra-large photos will be opened in new tabs (rather than zipped), and you are welcomed to download them yourself.
-This should rarely happen, though. :)

 * Naming folders / files with Chinese characters sometimes leads to corrupted zips.
 Therefore, all the Chinese stuff (album name, album description, and photo descriptions) are put into info.txt, rather than used in folder / file names.

-* The zip filenames are decided by Chrome.
-New versions of Chrome would make them "download.zip", while old versions will make only "download".
-To make it easier to extract the zips, new versions of Chrome is recommended.

-* When extracting zips in Mac / Ubuntu, folders with the same name will not merge, but will become different folders with unique names.

 - - - - -